TamoSoft: Network Analysis Tools & Security Software

 Scheduler

 Use the Start capturing frame to specify the date and time when CommView will start capturing.
 Use the Channel drop-down list to specify the WLAN channel that should be monitored.
 Use the Stop capturing frame to specify the date and time when CommView will stop capturing.
-You don't necessarily have to check both Start capturing and Stop capturing boxes.
+You do not necessarily have to check both Start capturing and Stop capturing boxes.
 If you check only the first box, capturing would go on until you manually stop it.
-If you check only the second box, you'd have to start capturing manually, but then CommView would automatically stop capturing at the specified time.
+If you check only the second box, you would have to start capturing manually, but then CommView would automatically stop capturing at the specified time.

 If CommView is already capturing packets at the time when the scheduled task is due and if the adapter you specified is different from the adapter currently being monitored, CommView will stop capturing, switch to the adapter you specified, and restart capturing.